StarfallProjects/11tyDocsSkeleton/src/features/conditional-output.md

 1. Sets the environment variable _before_ running the 11ty build.
 2. Runs the 11ty build.
 3. Clears the environment variable.

+If you use an npm script (for example, `npm run draft`) to build your site, I recommend using [cross-env](https://www.npmjs.com/package/cross-env) to avoid PowerShell-related quirks.
+Take a look at this site's `package.json` for an example.

 #### Can I still use flags like `--serve` or `--output`?